Swydo/custom-integrations/docs/guides/helloWorld.md

 -   Connect a new account.
 -   Run through the steps and save the data source.
 -   Select the only available endpoint (endpoints are displayed as categories to end users).
--   Fill out the settings, select an combination of metrics and dimensions.
+-   Fill out the settings, select a combination of metrics and dimensions.
 -   Click save.

 After a short while the widget will load with the data you selected.
 At this point you might want to dive into the